Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Validation on mock data

 The selection function is then applied to the parent sample.
 For \ac{C22}, we impose an upper apparent-magnitude limit $\mWH < 6.5~\magn$ and a lower period cut $P > 8~{\rm days}$.
 For \ac{C27}, we impose a lower parallax cut with threshold $\varpi_{\min} = 0.8~\mas$ and transition width $w_\varpi = 0.05~\mas$; we verify that selecting instead on the photometric parallax with period--luminosity parameters slightly offset from the true values yields no significant difference in the bias tests.
 We adopt wide uniform priors on all inferred parameters.

-We compare three inference approaches applied to each mock: (i) the linearised Gaussian likelihood~(\cref{eq:app_result}), incorporating the magnitude-selection factor for \ac{C22}~(\cref{eq:app_corrected_mag}) and the parallax-selection factor for \ac{C27}~(\cref{eq:app_corrected_lin}); (ii) the~\citetalias{Riess_2021} $\chi^2$ method~(\cref{eq:R21_chi2}), which does not model selection explicitly; and (iii) the full forward model derived in the main text, which samples per-star distances from the disk prior and self-consistently accounts for selection.
+We compare three inference approaches applied to each mock: (i) the linearised Gaussian likelihood in~\cref{eq:app_result}, incorporating the magnitude-selection factor for \ac{C22} in~\cref{eq:app_corrected_mag} and the parallax-selection factor for \ac{C27} in~\cref{eq:app_corrected_lin}; (ii) the~\citetalias{Riess_2021} $\chi^2$ method in~\cref{eq:R21_chi2}, which does not model selection explicitly; and (iii) the full forward model derived in the main text, which samples per-star distances from the disc prior and self-consistently accounts for selection.
 For each mock realisation and inference method, we record the normalised bias for each parameter $\theta$,

 where $\hat{\theta}$ and $\sigma_\theta$ are the posterior mean and standard deviation.
 For an unbiased result with correct uncertainty calibration and approximately Gaussian posteriors away from prior boundaries, $b_\theta$ follows a standard normal distribution across realisations; both conditions are satisfied here.
 We repeat the test at two values of the intrinsic scatter: $\sigma_{\rm int} = 0.06~\magn$, consistent with the value inferred from the real data, and an artificially inflated $\sigma_{\rm int} = 0.15~\magn$ to probe the regime in which the approximations of~\cref{app:similarity} begin to break down.